aborondia/Unnamed-RPG-Game/README.md

 I recently ported it over to Unity so I could host it as a WebGL build because why not?
 There's still a lot of old code form my student days so don't judge too harshly.
 I've improved since then.

 You can play the live version [here](https://andrewbrpggame.netlify.app/).
-It does work on mobile via touch.
-Just use the pre-made party because I didn't feel like investing more time to enable proper text input on mobile needed to name new party members.
+It does work on mobile via touch but that's not recommended.
 Maybe I'll also properly balance it one day, we'll see.

 ## The basic requirements for the project were as follows:
 * Show statistics (games played, won, etc.)